kudos/combine.fm/README.md

 Bug reports and feature requests welcome.
 If you want to contribute code, that is awesome but please issue pull requests early for discussion.

 So there's no surprises for contributors later, I plan on using referral tags wherever it makes sense.
-Right now that would apply to outgoing links for Amazon, iTunes, Rdio and Spotify.
+Right now that would apply to outgoing links for iTunes and Spotify.
 The referral tags themselves will not be baked into the code, just support for using them.

 ## Licence